ASTM D6034-20

 −1

-aquifer (vertical hydraulic conductivity) [ LT ].
+aquifer (vertical hydraulic conductivity) [LT ].

-3.3.5 K (x)—modified Bessel function of the second kind Guide D5521) but generally cannot restore the sediments to
+3.3.5 K (x)—modified Bessel function of the second kind ments to their original, natural permeability.

-and zero order [nd]. their original, natural permeability.
+and zero order [nd].

-3 −1 4.2.1 Additional drawdown occurs from head loss associ-
+4.2.1 Additional drawdown occurs from head loss associ-

 3.3.6 Q—discharge [L T ].